 -

 Connect your antenna cable to the HDHomeRun’s coaxial input.
+Wired Ethernet to your router produces more stable streams than Wi-Fi, so run a cable if you can.

 -

-Plug the HDHomeRun into your router with the included Ethernet cable.
+Plug the HDHomeRun into your router.

 -